 You may be in a Buddhist sect, such as Zen, which requires a teacher based on their interpretation of the teachings.
 A teacher also helps you understand some complex things, and further engages you to stop having a ‘wild’ or ‘monkey’ mind!
 Something like that can’t be done alone, and meditation can only take you so far.
-That being said, even those sects have had members who achieved enlightenment without the constant use of a teacher.
+Even those sects have had members who achieved enlightenment without the constant use of a teacher.

 - Your Thinking Can Be Challenged

 Buddhism requires you to look at the world as it really is, rather than the vision we have of it.
 So, it is easy enough to stay ‘in the clouds’ without a teacher bringing us back down to reality.
 Sometimes they do this by challenging our observations when we think that we ‘got it’, or by posing questions that make you think differently (Zen Buddhism does this with koans).
 While you can practice Buddhism without a teacher, it’s almost impossible to challenge your own mind (it’s very skillful at deceiving you).
 It’s easy to think “I don’t need a teacher” and “I’m progressing”, but that can only hinder and deceive you.
 Get out there and consult with a teacher so your perceptions can be challenged every so often.

 - It Helps People

-There is a reason we go to school and have teachers, because that is how the majority of people actually learn.
-We can look at a book all day, but unless a teacher assists us we may never understand that math problem, or any other topic.
-The same goes with Buddhism, having a teacher to assist and guide you along the path is a blessing.
+There is a reason we go to school and have teachers because that is how most people learn.
+We can look at a book all day, but unless a teacher assists us, we may never understand that math problem or any other topic.
+The same goes for Buddhism, having a teacher to assist and guide you along the path is a blessing.

 - It’s More Than Being Book Smart